-In Argentina, an agreement is signed between the surrogate and intended parents before an embryo transfer takes place.
+In Argentina, informed consent documents are signed by the surrogate before an embryo transfer takes place.
 This agreement confirms the intended parents are the legal parents of the baby the surrogate is carrying and that the surrogate does not have any parental rights.

 Surrogates in Argentina undergo a strict screening process.Surrogates are required to be between 22 and 35 years old, need to have birthed one child of their own, and their physical and emotional well-being is assessed by professionals.

 How do I choose which agency to work with?

 It is important to find professional service providers who speak your language.
 This is important so you can understand how the service provider screens surrogates and how your surrogate is supported throughout the journey, as well as the support you will be given.

 Ensure any agency you work with has a team of lawyers, psychologists, support workers, translators and experience with local IVF clinic partners who can support you and your surrogate.
 It is also important to understand the risks (e.g. failed transfers, miscarriage, premature birth).
 Make sure you feel confident that your service provider will safeguard the interests of you, your baby, and your surrogate.

 What is the wait time for an Argentinian surrogate match?

 It takes 3 to 6 months to be matched with a surrogate, depending on the service provider.
 In the meantime, you may wish to select a donor and create or ship embryos.